restaurant-ordering/Ordeer/src/functions/axiosRequests.md

 ### DELETE ITEM

-If you want to delete an item on an order, pass in the orderId and the itemName you want deleted.
+If you want to delete an item on an order, pass in the orderId and the itemId you want deleted.
 The response will be status(200) and "Removed item"
 ```js
 let query = "-LYhbGF1MJVAbKSZHnfc"
 let item = "New"